+The executive director does not have clear authority to enforce state policies across all TMD programs.

 The executive director does not have direct oversight of state employees working in federal programs.
 The title "executive director" is also misleading, as the position cannot actually direct the department's entire response to state interests.
 Rather, the executive director currently oversees some 45 state employees tasked with state financial, purchasing, human resources, and other administrative operations, much like a chief administrative officer of a state agency instead of a typical executive director.
 The executive director does not currently have clear authority or direction to enforce state policies across all TMD programs, including those programs that have significant state appropriations, such as the facilities program, the State Guard, the tuition assistance program, and the Texas Challenge Academy.